UCHealth will soon open a drive-through specimen-collection center at The Ranch Events Complex in Loveland for individuals to be tested for COVID-19.

 To schedule an appointment, those with symptoms should go to uchealth.org or their My Health Connection app if they have an account.

 Hours at the new center are subject to change.
-The latest hours are available on the website.
+The latest hours and testing requirements are available on the website.
 Patients also should plan ahead as wait times could vary.

 The cost for the COVID-19 PCR (nasal swab) test is $85.
 Most health insurance plans will cover the cost of testing, but patients are encouraged to check with their health insurance plan for coverage details.